Crystallization in Environmental Chemistry

 Introduction

-Crystallization is a process of forming crystals from a solution.
-It is used in various fields, including environmental chemistry, to separate and purify compounds, concentrate solutions, and grow crystals for research and technological applications.
+Crystallization is a process of forming crystals from a solution, a solid-liquid separation technique.
+In environmental chemistry, it's used to separate and purify compounds, concentrate solutions, and grow crystals for research and technological applications.
+The process relies on the difference in solubility of the target compound and impurities.

 Basic Concepts